-These are just a few important laws to consider when relocating to San Antonio.
+These are just a few important state and local laws to consider when relocating to San Antonio.
 While we’ve posted these laws here for your review, nothing beats a good lawyer or a call to your local authorities to confirm any changes in the law.
 Kimberly Howell Properties hopes these reminders will be helpful to you in considering your move to San Antonio, but these are not meant to replace legal advice from a qualified individual.

 Texas State Laws

 Upon residing in the State of Texas, you have thirty days to do the following: Obtain a valid driver’s license – contact the Texas Department of Public Safety at 512.424.2600.
 Have a car safety inspection at a certified inspection station.
 Register all automobiles – contact the Texas Department of Motor Vehicles or Bexar County Tax Office at 210.220.2251.

 Carry proof of insurance in your automobile at all times – check with your insurance company for minimum requirements.